afnid/CoreEFI/README.md

 <li>External xml config file used to generate the parameter lists and table data</li>
 <li>Cylinders only limited by the number of events that can be processed at max RPM.</li>
 <li>Contains all tables/functions from a Ford EEC-IV computer using a MAF system.</li>
-<li>Most viable platform implemented right now is the Arduino Due at 84mhz</li>
+<li>Most viable platform implemented right now is the Arduino Due at 84 MHZ</li>
-<li>Will compile and run on a 16mhz Arduino Mega using about 4k of ram and 40k of code.</li>
+<li>Will compile and run on a 16 MHZ Arduino Mega using about 4k of ram and 40k of code.</li>
 <li>Compiles with gcc-arm-none for the STM32F4 series of ARM processors</li>
 <li>Can compile and run on the Linux command-line for testing/simulation.</li>
 </ol>

 Initial development started on an Arduino UNO, but switched to a Mega because 2k of ram is just not enough!
-Then switched to the Due because the Mega timers combined with the 16mhz clock rate was pathetic.
+Then switched to the Due because the Mega timers combined with the 16 MHZ clock rate was pathetic.

-The original system I used for my model also runs at 16mhz, so looking forward to seeing how accurate it really is.
+The original system I used for my model also runs at 16 MHZ, so looking forward to seeing how accurate it really is.
 I would hope most of it is written in assembly and with much better timer resolution.
 Still I would like to think that I can make the Arduino Mega perform better than this 25 year old efi computer.

 <h2>Architecture</h2>